 Many visitors wonder if traveling to El Salvador with tattoos is going to be a problem; some wonder if they should take extra precautions when visiting or not visit the country at all.

 Traveling to El Salvador with tattoos should not be a concern for almost everyone who visits and has visible tattoos.
-However, if your tattoo is gang-related or could invoke hate or violence; then, you definitely should take precautions and either cover them or consider not visiting.
+However, if your tattoos might seem gang-related, you definitely should take precautions by covering them or consider not visiting.

 Why are Tattoos Such an Issue in El Salvador?